RishabhVerma08/Predii_Assignment/vehicle-spec-rag/README.md

 - **RAG Architecture**: Retrieves relevant context from vector storage to ground LLM responses.
 - **Interactive UI**: Clean, responsive web interface for chatting with your manuals.
 - **Manual Management**: drag-and-drop upload functionality to replace and index new manuals instantly.
-- **Dynamic Prompting**: Custom "System Prompt" editor allowing users to tweak extraction rules and output formats on the fly.
 - **Structured Output**: Designed to return precise JSON data for specifications (Component, Value, Unit).

 ##  Technology Stack